 This ecological forecasting project focused on the mule deer’s winter range within the SRLCC boundaries, which consists of areas within Idaho, Wyoming, Utah, Colorado, Arizona, and New Mexico.
 During the fall, migratory mule deer travel to their winter habitat at lower elevations around 3000 to 6000 feet above sea level (Russell, 1932).
 To qualify as a good winter habitat, the area must have thermal coverage, winter forage cover, adequate water supply, exposure to warmer temperatures, and minimal snow pack (Olson, 1992).

-Mule deer require thermal cover in the winters for protection from cold temperature, high winds, and snowfall.
+Mule deer require thermal cover in the winter for protection from cold temperature, high winds, and snowfall.
 This thermal cover should include vegetation such as dense juniper, evergreen trees, and shrubs at least three feet tall and the area should cover two to five acres.
 Seventy-five percent of the mule deer’s winter diet consists of trees and shrubs, specifically sagebrush (Artemisia spp.), antelope bitterbrush (Prushia tridentata), mountain mahogany (Cercocarpus spp.), and rabbit brush (Chryosthanmus spp.)
 Suitable mule deer winter habitats should have food availability close to thermal cover (Olson, 1992).

 Areas that have recently been burned due to wildfires or prescribed burns may also serve as suitable habitats for mule deer.
-This is a delicate situation, however, if the fire becomes hot enough to destroy important forage types such as sagebrush, antelope bitterbrush, and curl leaf mountain mahogany; two of these species are vital winter food sources for mule deer.
+This is a delicate situation, however, and depends on fire severity.
+If the fire creates temperatures hot enough to kill important forage types such as sagebrush, antelope bitterbrush, and curl leaf mountain mahogany, two of which are vital winter food sources for mule deer, communities can be at risk.
 If the fire is maintained through prescribed burns, the results can be highly beneficial to mule deer populations.
 Prior to the fall migration, the winter range could benefit from late summer prescribed fires as they encourage browse plant growth.
 With increases in sprouting of true mountain mahogany, chokecherry, service berry, rabbit brush, snowberry, and aspen, the mule deer will have an increased source of winter forage and thermal cover (Olson, 1992).

-There are few places within the SRLCC boundaries that meet all of these requirements, therefore it is vital that areas that do are either conserved or restored.
+There are few places within the SRLCC boundaries that meet all of these requirements, therefore it is vital that these areas are either conserved or restored.
 With remote sensing data, this project characterized high quality habitats for mule deer’s’ winter range then predicted suitable areas to focus conservation and restoration efforts.

 III.
 Methodology